IBM/Trusted-ML-Pipelines/README.md

 go over the concepts behind Adversarial Robustness Toolbox (ART) and AI Fairness 360 (AIF360).
 Then the last notebook will create a Machine Learning Pipeline using the open source project, KubeFlow Pipeline, to leverage the concepts we learned from the previous two notebooks as an end to end pipeline scenario.

+If you are using Watson Studio, we recommend to use runtime `Default Python 3.6 S (4 vCPU and 16 GB RAM)`.

 #### 2.1.
 AIF360: Gender Classification
 [This notebook](notebooks/tutorial_gender_classification.ipynb) will train a Gender Classification model using PyTorch.
 Then it will showcase how AIF360 can detect the bias from the dataset and mitigate it in the dataset using a preprocessing algorithm called reweighting.